Skip to content

 • Kubernetes objects model desired and observed state.

-• Controllers continuously reconcile state.
+• Controllers continuously reconcile state via list-and-watch, not polling.

 • API version choice and deprecation awareness are operationally important.